rocwg/note-kotlin/docs/tool-kotlin/11-Generics.md

 Let’s talk next about the constraints that go with erasing the type information.
 Because type arguments aren’t stored, you can’t check them—for example, you can’t check whether a list is a list of strings rather than other objects.
 As a general rule, it’s not possible to use types with type arguments in is checks.
 This can prove to be a hurdle when you want to create a function that should exhibit different behavior based on the type argument of its parameter.

 For example, you might have a function `readNumbersOrWords` which, depending on the user input, either returns a `List<String>` or `List<Int>`.
-Trying to discern between the list of numbers and words via `is` checks inside the `printList` function doesn’t compile:
+Trying to discern between the list of numbers and words via `is` checks inside the `printList` function doesn't compile:

 ```kotlin
 fun readNumbersOrWords(): List<Any> {